leon4rd/test/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## What do you call a fat psychic?
+A four-chin teller.